 In a post movie-screening Q & A – hosted by the makers of the film, everybody had questions – curious, philosophical, impressed, pro-Kejriwal, anti-Kejriwal and even technical film-making questions.
 And as the directors balanced each question tactfully between each other, one of the answers involved them sharing how a friend that was planning to start a political party in Egypt, intended to watch the film as a case study.
 And that, I’m thinking, is where the significance of ‘An Insignificant Man’ lies.

-(Because before Kejriwal – India’s only reference for starting fresh in politics and making it big was Anil Kapoor’s – Nayak)
+(Because before Kejriwal – India’s only reference for starting fresh in politics and making a big change in it, was Anil Kapoor’s – Nayak)

 The irony of the film: In a country where the idea of so-called “common men” entering politics and transforming it – was resigned to scripted “Bollywood” films… With ‘An Insignificant Man’ we now have a factual unscripted film, which cinematically documents an actual such occurrence.
 No narrations, no apparent biases, just a feature-length visual document, showcasing the process of what it takes to start from scratch and acquire victory in Indian politics.
 And I’m thinking – that’s the valuable insight this film will offer years from now, for any that want to enter politics, as both – an engaging film and historical document.

-To reiterate, here’s quoting X AAP leader Yogendra Yadav from the film – “For the first time people from a young, idealistic generation are coming forward and saying – No, I don’t want to shun politics, I want to transform politics”
+To reiterate, here’s quoting ex-AAP leader Yogendra Yadav from the film – “For the first time people from a young, idealistic generation are coming forward and saying – No, I don’t want to shun politics, I want to transform politics”

 Film, Documentary or Time-Travel?